ChunYipMan/DAQ-Technical-Assessment/brainstorming.md

 1. Find a way to keep track of the time.
     a. setInterval() ? setTimeout() ?
+        - This is going nowhere.
+Instead, I'll make use of the data object given in the data emulator.
+        - Everytime there is a temperature exceeding the range, keep it noted and compare the timestamps provided from the emulated data object.
 2. Find a way to keep track of how many errors have been logged to the console.
 3. If it crosses the threshhold stated, use writeFile() / writeFileSync() to log the results onto a file called 'incidents.log'
     a.
 Can I automatically assume that incidents.log is already created?
     b.
 I actually don't know too much about the difference between writeFile() and writeFileSync().
-I think it has something to do with when the functione executes.
+I think it has something to do with when the function executes.

 =========================================================================